WEC-Sim/WEC-Sim/docs/introduction/overview.rst

 The figures below highlight a small sample of devices that WEC-Sim has successfully modeled in the past.

 ..
 TODO:
-    Paraview figures or simscape diagrams:
+    Paraview figures or Simscape diagrams:
     RM5
     GBM -> use more flexible design where bending can be seen COER COMP